 Archives: The Co-founder of the Un-named Fellowship

-Bob S. was born in St. Johnsbury, Vermont, where he was raised, to Susan A. Holbrook and Walter Perrin S. His parents took him to religious services four times a week, and in response he determined he would never attend religious services when he grew up.
+Bob Smith was born and raised in St. Johnsbury, Vermont, to Susan A. Holbrook and Walter Perrin Smith.
+His parents took him to religious services four times a week, and in response he determined he would never attend religious services when he grew up.

-Bob began drinking in college, and early on he noticed that he could recover from drinking bouts quicker and easier than his classmates and that he never had headaches, which caused him to believe he was an alcoholic from the time he began drinking.
+Bob began drinking in college.
+Early on he noticed that he could recover from drinking bouts quicker and easier than his classmates.
+He never had headaches, which caused him to believe he was an alcoholic from the time he began drinking.
 After graduation from Dartmouth College in 1902, he worked for three years selling hardware in Boston, Chicago, and Montreal and continued drinking heavily.

 He transferred to Rush Medical College, but his alcoholism worsened to the point that his father was summoned to try to halt his downward trajectory.
 But his drinking increased and after a dismal showing during final examinations, the university required that he remain for two extra quarters and remain sober during that time as a condition of graduating.

-In January 1933, Anne S. attended a lecture by Frank Buchman, the founder of the Oxford Group.
-For the next two years she and Dr. Bob S. attended local meeting of the group in an effort to solve his alcoholism, but recovery eluded him until he met Bill W. on May 13, 1935.
-Bill W., an alcoholic who had learned how to stay sober by helping other alcoholics through the Oxford Group in New York, was in Akron on business that had proven unsuccessful and he was in fear of relapsing.
-Recognizing the danger, he made inquiries about any local alcoholics he could talk to and was referred to Smith by Henrietta Sieberling, one of the leaders of the Akron Oxford Group.
-After talking to Bill W., Dr. Bob S. stopped drinking and invited Bill W. to stay at his home.
+In January 1933, Anne Smith attended a lecture by Frank Buchman, the founder of the Oxford Group.
+For the next two years she and Dr. Bob Smith attended local meeting of the group in an effort to solve his alcoholism, but recovery eluded him until he met Bill Wilson on May 13, 1935.
+Bill, an alcoholic who had learned how to stay sober by helping other alcoholics through the Oxford Group in New York, was in Akron on business that had proven unsuccessful and he was in fear of relapsing.
+Recognizing the danger, he made inquiries about any local alcoholics he could talk to and was referred to Smith by Henrietta Seiberling, one of the leaders of the Akron Oxford Group.
+After talking to Bill Wilson, Dr. Bob stopped drinking and invited Bill to stay at his home.
 He relapsed almost a month later while attending a professional convention in Atlantic City.
-Returning to Akron on June 9, he was given a few drinks by Bill W. to avoid delirium tremens.
+Returning to Akron on June 9, he was given a few drinks by Bill Wilson to avoid delirium tremens.
 He drank one beer the next morning to settle his nerves so he could perform an operation, which proved to be the last drink he would ever take.
 The date, June 10, 1935, is celebrated as the anniversary of the founding of Alcoholics Anonymous.

 226 People Through Akron, OH Home of Dr. Bob & Anne